All Episodes

 Putin's price hike here at home.

-All right, we get the we get the message here.
+All right, we get the message here.

 You know what's interesting?

-Your your pal Lawrence Summers has probably been the most accurate in predicting that inflation A wasn't transitory.
+Your pal Lawrence Summers has probably been the most accurate in predicting that inflation A wasn't transitory.

 That was another lie told by Biden and Saki and Kamala Harris.